Technical issue at ATC grounds air traffic in Belgium

-A technical issue at air traffic controller Skeyes has led to the temporary closure of Belgian airspace.
+A technical issue at air navigation service provider Skeyes has led to the temporary closure of Belgian airspace.
 As a result, no aircraft can currently land or take off at the country’s major airports, including Brussels Airport, Antwerp, Ostend, Charleroi, and Liège.

-All aircraft already in the airspace controlled by Skeyes (up to approximately 7,500 meters altitude) were safely rerouted to neighboring countries using a backup system.
+All aircraft already in the airspace controlled by Skeyes (up to approximately 7,500 metres altitude) were safely rerouted to neighbouring countries using a backup system.
 One Belgian aircraft has already landed at Amsterdam Airport Schiphol as a result of the diversion.

 The exact cause of the issue is still unknown.
 More information will be provided as soon as it becomes available.